MatthiasKi/structurednets/README.md

 ## Algorithms

 This repository contains several algorithms which facilitate the use of structured matrices in neural networks.
 These include
-- Approximation of trained weight matrices with structured matrices (used for approximating pretrained pytorch vision models such as AlexNet, Resnet18 or Googlenet)
+- Approximation of trained weight matrices with structured matrices
 - Fine-tuning structured matrices to be used in pretrained pytorch vision models
-- Training structured matrices using the backpropagation algorithm
+- Training structured weight matrices using the backpropagation algorithm

 ## Usage

-The algorithms in this repository are tailored to pytorch vision models, which are used for image recognition on the Imagenet dataset.
-However, the algorithms should be applicable also to other models and datasets (which might required some modifications).
+In the following, we explain how to use this library.
+We use image recognition on the Imagenet dataset as use case in this repository.
+However, most algorithms are applicable also to other models and datasets.

 ### Installation